 If you had braces in your early teens, letting the wisdom teeth come in can undo the work of the braces.
 There is the risk that the final molars will push your teeth around, changing their alignment.
 The newly emerging teeth can also create bite issues, so that you are no longer able to bite down properly or so that you develop an overbite.

 Even if you have no visible signs of impacted teeth or gum disease, your dentist might decide that removing the teeth is the best way to go and refer you to an oral surgeon.
 Usually, the earlier the teeth are extracted, the better, as the teeth will be less likely to be firmly in place inside the mouth and the extraction will be easier to do.
 Healing is also easier when the teeth are taken out earlier.

 If you are not comfortable with the idea of having surgery to extract teeth that aren’t displaying any obvious symptoms, your dentist might agree to wait.
 He or she will keep a close eye on your third molars, X-raying them and examining the back gums at each exam.
 If any issues do arise, he or she will more likely than not recommend oral surgery to take out the teeth.

-Wisdom teeth extraction and oral surgery are now being offered at Gallardo and Lamas Periodontics and Implant Dentistry.
+Wisdom teeth extraction and oral surgery are now being offered at Gallardo Periodontics and Implant Dentistry.
 If you are worried about the state of your wisdom teeth or want to learn more about the process of removing them, contact the Miami practice today by calling (305) 447-1447.